eevajonnapanula/ultimate-hand-signals/README.md

 This is an app for learning ultimate frisbee's hand signals.
 You can read more about ultimate frisbee from [World Flying Disc Federation's website.](https://wfdf.sport/)

-Currently it is still under development, as is this documentation, so some quirks might be found :)
+Currently the app is still under development, as is this documentation, so there might be some oddities :)

 ## Prerequisites